-Polow: rice that is cooked exactly the same as chelow, with the exception that after draining the rice, other ingredients are added in layers or sections of the rice, and then steamed together.
+Polow: rice that is cooked exactly the same as chelow, with the exception that after draining all the water in the rice, other ingredients are added in layers or sections of the rice, and then steamed together.

-Kateh: rice that is cooked until the water is absorbed.
+Kateh: rice that is cooked until almost all the water is absorbed.
 This is also the traditional dish of Gilan (described in detail below).

 Damy: cooked almost the same as kateh, except that the heat is reduced just after all the water is drained and a towel is placed between the lid and the pot to prevent steam from escaping.
 Damy literally means “simmered.”